salomvary/button-for-toggl/.github/CONTRIBUTING.md

-# Contributing to Toggl Button
+# Contributing to Button for Toggl

-Thanks for your interest in contributing to Toggl Button!
+Thanks for your interest in contributing to Button for Toggl!

 Please take a read through these guidelines to make the process as smooth as possible.